marcpalm/hugo-blog/site/content/post/brewing-chemex.md

 * Treasury common stock: bought back stock appears here with a minus sign
 * Other equity: catchall category

-The Share Holder Equity is the sum of the above
+The Share Holder Equity is the sum of the above.

 ## Checklist for the balance sheet